North Wing

 February 7, 2026 – October 4, 2026

-The premise of this exhibition, displaying viewing stones with California Scene paintings from The Hilbert Collection, is inspired by the Japanese practice of presenting viewing stones with scrolls in a tokonoma, which is an alcove in a traditional Japanese home used for displaying flower arrangements, bonsai or stones accompanied by a scroll.
-The arrangements are typically thematic and seasonal.
+In Japan, this is often practiced by presenting viewing stones in a tokonoma, which is an alcove in a traditional Japanese home used for displaying ikebana (flower arrangements), bonsai (miniature trees) and/or stones, accompanied by an art scroll.
+The arrangements of objects in a tokonoma are typically thematic and seasonal.
+This exhibition includes a full-sized tokonoma on loan from the Huntington Library, Art Museum and Botanical Gardens.

 Tickets/Reservations